albrat/alexa-avs-sample-app/README.md

 ## About the Project
 This project demonstrates how to access and test the Alexa Voice Service using a Java client (running on a Raspberry Pi), and a Node.js server.
 You will be using the Node.js server to get a Login with Amazon authorization code by visiting a website using your computer's (Raspberry Pi in this case) web browser.

 This guide provides step-by-step instructions for obtaining the sample code, the dependencies, and the hardware you need to get the reference implementation running on your Pi.
+For Windows, Mac, or generic linux instructions, see [this guide](https://developer.amazon.com/public/solutions/alexa/alexa-voice-service/docs/java-client-sample).

 ![](assets/rpi-5.jpg)